 One of NorTech's major goals in this area is to increase the amount of federal funding in the region.
 Based on Northeast Ohio's strengths and assets, NorTech has identified specific federal funding opportunities in which cluster members could participate, including: advanced energy, innovation and entrepreneurship, manufacturers in transition, and support for incubators.
 Once opportunities are identified NorTech shares information with cluster members and partner organizations to help pull together proposal teams to solicit federal funds.
 Essentially NorTech serves as the quarterback by disseminating information to cluster members, finding unique opportunities, pulling together collaborations for proposals, interacting with administration officials and actively tracking and reporting all activity.
-From a state perspective, Ohio Third Frontier has been and will continue to be an important program for NorTech hosts regular workshops to help companies prepare competitive proposal submissions for the Third Frontier program.
+From a state perspective, Ohio Third Frontier has been and will continue to be an important program for NorTech and its cluster members to utilize for state funds, when appropriate.
+NorTech hosts regular workshops to help companies prepare competitive proposal submissions for the Third Frontier program.